 These are simply nimble, small, highly mobile, and reasonably well protected useful vehicles.

-Underlying all the designs is a firm principle to engineer the different vehicle types from common components – common engines and drive systems, common air filtration systems, common instrumentation and controls, for the wheeled vehicles common suspension, steering, wheels and tyres, for the tracked vehicles common suspension, idlers, roadwheels and track type – with a sharp focus on simple affordability.
+Underlying all the designs is a firm principle to engineering the different vehicle types from common components – common engines and drive systems, common air filtration systems, common instrumentation and controls, for the wheeled vehicles common suspension, steering, wheels and tyres, for the tracked vehicles common suspension, idlers, roadwheels and track-type – with a sharp focus on simple affordability.

 Rather than designing a single complex all-encompassing multi-role vehicle, individual simpler designs focused on their prime role have been created, but each based upon the same subsystems and components resulting in very high commonality to ease support burden.
 As each vehicle type is freed from the burden of meeting the needs of many different roles, they become more compact, lighter, and affordable.